dvsekhvalnov/jose2go/README.md

 }
 ```

+Two phase validation can be used for implementing additional things like strict `alg` or `enc` validation, see [Customizing library for security](#customizing-library-for-security) for more information.

 ### Working with binary payload
 In addition to work with string payloads (typical use-case) `jose2go` supports
 encoding and decoding of raw binary data. `jose.DecodeBytes`, `jose.SignBytes`